Hortonville, Wisconsin

 Hortonville is a village in Outagamie County, Wisconsin, United States.
-The population was 2,711 at the 2010 census.
+The population was 3,028 at the 2020 census.

 Hortonville is located in the Fox Cities region and the Appleton-Oshkosh-Neenah, WI CSA, the third largest metropolitan area in Wisconsin.

 History

 In 1848, a man by the name of Alonzo Horton purchased 1,500 acres from the governor of Wisconsin, now known as the Town of Hortonia and the Village of Hortonville, for only 70 cents per acre.
 The first thing Horton did was build a cabin; by damming the Black Otter Creek, which created the 75 acre Black Otter Lake.
 After laying out a plat for the community by buying land and platting it off in 1849, Horton was swayed westward by the California Gold Rush.
 He later developed the city of San Diego, California.

 On August 11, 1894, the settlement was incorporated as the Village of Hortonville.
 At that time, it had one of the first match light factories in the world.

+Two feature films were said to have been set in Hortonville, WI.
+1944 Janie (1944 film) and 1947 Janie Gets Married.

 During World War II, a German POW camp was established in Hortonville along County Hwy MM on the north side of the village.

 On March 18, 1974, the teachers at the Hortonville Community School went on strike, an event that received national news coverage.

 In 1981, the Hortonville Community Hall, now known as the Hortonville Opera House, was added to the National Register of Historic Places.

+In 2023, a group of Hortonville residents received regional news coverage for their attendance at the Major League Baseball Milwaukee Brewers debut of Hortonville-raised Caleb Boushley.